wtsi-hgi/irobot/README.md

 ### Logging

+Log messages are tab-delimited timestamp (ISO8601 UTC), level and message records.

-* **`output`** The destination of all log messages, which should be set to either `STDERR` to stream to standard eqprror, otherwise it will be considered as a filename for appendage.
+* **`output`** The destination of all log messages, which should be set to either `STDERR` to stream to standard error, otherwise it will be considered as a filename for appendage.
+Note that if logging is sent to file while containerised, that file should be within a bind mounted directory so it can be accessed and persist.

 * **`level`** The minimum level of logging output by iRobot, which can be set to any of the following in decreasing granularity (in terms of